 Identify assets

-With the ability to move undetected, threat actors can start looking for the information that they want.
+With the ability to move undetected, threat actors can start looking for the information they want.
 This is often the longest stage of the attack because they will keep looking to find additional systems and networks containing sensitive information.
 The longer they go undetected, the more time they have to look for data.

 Exfiltration

-During this last stage of the attack, they transfer the identified assets to a secure storage location.
+During this final stage of the attack, they transfer the identified assets to a secure storage location.
 As part of the exfiltration process, they may try to create a distraction either through a Distributed Denial of Service (DDOS) or ransomware attack.
 While the security team is focused on this attack, the threat actors are transferring the data outside the organization’s networks.

-Characteristics of Advanced Persistent Attacks
+Characteristics of APT Attacks

 APTs are difficult, but not impossible, to detect.
-Since all APTs follow the same steps, understanding the types of behaviors that align to these steps can help mitigate exfiltration risk.
+Since APTs follow the same steps, understanding the types of behaviors that align to these steps can help mitigate exfiltration risk.
+Some behaviors to consider when trying to detect the presence of an APT include:

-• User behavior: abnormal log-ins including outside of working hours or from a different geographic location
+- User behavior: Abnormal log-ins including outside of working hours or from a different geographic location

-• Email: emails being intercepted from another computer or spear-phishing campaigns targeting senior leadership
+- Email: Emails being intercepted from another computer or spear-phishing campaigns targeting senior leadership

-• Network traffic: high volumes of abnormal outbound network traffic could indicate a C2 connection
+- Network traffic: High volumes of abnormal outbound network traffic could indicate a C2 connection

 Addressing Advanced Persistent Threats